Christmas: January 3rd

 Dear reader: If you found the information on this page helpful in your pursuit of a better Catholic life, please support our work with a donation.
-Your donation will help us reach five million Truth-seeking readers worldwide this year.
+Your donation will help us reach seven million Truth-seeking readers worldwide this year.
 Thank you!

 Progress toward our July expenses ($9,500 to go):